Acoustic camera: Applications

 There are many applications of the acoustic camera, with most focusing on noise reduction.
 The camera is frequently applied to improve the noise emission of vehicles (such as cars, airplanes), trains, structures—such as wind turbines and heavy machinery operations such as mining or drilling.

 Acoustic cameras are not only used to measure the exterior emission of products but also to improve the comfort inside cabins of cars, train or airplanes.
 Spherical acoustic cameras are preferred in this type of application because the three-dimensional placement of the microphone allows to localize sound sources in all directions.

 Acoustic cameras have been increasingly adopted for leak detection in compressed air systems, gas pipelines, and vacuum installations.
 By localizing the high-frequency ultrasonic signature emitted from pressurized leaks, these cameras can rapidly identify areas of concern.
 Entry-level devices can be particularly suitable for routine facility maintenance or in energy efficiency programs where rapid screening is prioritized over detailed analysis.

 Troubleshooting of faults that occur in machines and mechanical parts can be accomplished with an acoustic camera.
 To find where the problem lies, the sound mapping of a properly functional machine can be compared to one of a dysfunctional machine.

-A similar setup of the acoustic camera can be used to study the noise inside passenger carts during train operation.
+A similar setup of the acoustic camera can be used to study the noise inside passenger cars during train operation.
 Alternatively, the camera can be set up outside, in an area near the train tracks, to observe the train as it goes by.
 This can give another perspective of the noise that might be heard inside the train.
-Additionally, an outside setup can be used to examine the squealing of train wheels caused by a curve in the tracks.
+An outside setup can be used to examine the squealing of train wheels caused by a curve in the tracks.

 Acoustic camera may be used to aid legal enforcement of noise nuisances caused by people or motor vehicles.
 Epidemiologist Erica Walker has said this is a "lazy" solution to the problem of noise, and expressed concern acoustic cameras could be used to over-police ethnic minority neighborhoods.

 In electrical diagnostics, acoustic imaging can be applied to detect partial discharges (PD) in high-voltage equipment such as switchgear, transformers, and insulators.
 These discharges often emit broadband acoustic signals before evolving into more serious faults.
 When equipped with advanced signal processing, acoustic cameras can detect and localize PD events in real-time.
 For high-stakes environments or predictive maintenance workflows, a more advanced system with enhanced sensitivity and intelligent discharge pattern classification may be better suited for in-depth fault characterization and documentation.